 - Add your custom shell or GUI to automate these kinds of tasks.

 Since you can do all these, it is evident that Windows PE does support a lot of features of the OS.
-It includes batch files, scripts, applications including Win32, generic drivers, networking protocols such as TCP/IT, NetBIOS over TCP/IP via LAN.
+It includes batch files, scripts, applications including Win32, generic drivers, and networking protocols such as TCP/IT, and NetBIOS over TCP/IP via LAN.
 It also supports NTFS, DiskPart tool, and BCD Boot.
 When it comes to security, you can use BitLocker, TPM, Secure Boot, and others.
-Lastly, you can also use VHD, mouse integration, etc. which allows PE to run in a hypervisor.
+Lastly, you can also use VHD, mouse integration, etc., which allows PE to run in a hypervisor.

 However, there is no support for Terminal, Network domain, Remote desktop, MSI extension, 64bit over 32 bit and adding app packages through DISM.

 Since Windows PE installation uses FAT 32, it creates a limitation.
 You can use a maximum 4GB file size and a maximum 32GB drive size.
 Even if you have a drive of more than 32 GB, it will still use only 32GB of space.
 You can either create multiple partitions in the USB drive or use a separate USB for the image or use the image from a network location.